-Mediation, otherwise known as Alternative Dispute Resolution (ADR), is an informal, voluntary process where you meet, typically in person, with the Agency and a neutral mediator to discuss whether your EEO complaint can be resolved.
+ADR is a voluntary process where you meet, typically in person, with the Agency and a neutral mediator to discuss whether your EEO complaint can be resolved.
 EEO Mediation is a confidential process, and everyone present will be asked to sign a Confidentiality Agreement.

-- Possibility of resolving your EEO complaint at the lowest level without or with less litigation
+- Possibility of resolving your EEO complaint at the lowest level while minimizing litigation

 - Potential of obtaining relief you may not be awarded if you prevailed at the EEOC, e.g., an agency may offer a reassignment to resolve a non-selection complaint, which is not relief an Administrative Judge is authorized to offer